Dreaming381/Latios-Framework/Documentation~/Core/LatiosWorld in Detail.md

 components that can be attached to entities. `CollectionComponentStorage` also stores the `JobHandle`s and allocation flags with each collection component.

+Second, it scans the list of unmanaged systems and generates generic classes for `ISystemShouldUpdate` and `ISystemNewScene`.
+It also creates an unmanaged system providing access to the blackboard entities from a Burst `ISystem`.

-Second, it creates a cache of the collection component dependencies pending update of an executing `SubSystem.Dependency`’s final value.
+Third, it creates a cache of the collection component dependencies pending update of an executing `SubSystem.Dependency`’s final value.

-Third, it injects generic types used by the reactive systems which track collection and managed struct components into the `TypeManager` so that Unity’s ECS recognizes them.
+Fourth, it injects generic types used by the reactive systems which track collection and managed struct components into the `TypeManager` so that Unity’s ECS recognizes them.

-Fourth, it creates `sceneBlackboardEntity` and `worldBlackboardEntity`.
+Fifth, it creates `sceneBlackboardEntity` and `worldBlackboardEntity`.

 Finally, it creates the `LatiosInitializationSystemGroup`, the `LatiosSimulationSystemGroup`, and the `LatiosPresentationSystemGroup` which are